The Stroud Scholars Program

 For our pilot year (July 2020), we will accept 25 rising sophomores from the Pikes Peak Region.
 Each subsequent year, we will continue to support those students accepted into the program as well as accept a new cohort of rising sophomores.
 In this way, we will continue to expand the program year-by-year.

-More application details will be available by November 15, 2019.
-Please check back for application and selection information and timelines.
-If you have further questions about the program, email us at email@example.com.
+Click our 'Apply' tab to access the application and learn more about the selection process and timelines.
+If you have further questions about the program, email us at firstname.lastname@example.org.

 The Stroud Scholars Summer Experience

 In the mornings, participants will take two academic enrichment courses — one cultivating writing skills, one cultivating quantitative reasoning skills.
 These courses will be aimed at enabling success and thriving in high school as well as becoming academically prepared for college.

 In the afternoons, participants will engage in critical inquiry seminars taught by CC students; they will engage youth in intriguing, relevant topics that foster critical thinking skills and expose them to the types of thinking, academic investigation, and classroom environments they are likely to experience in college.
 These afternoon sessions are intended to pique interest and cultivate a love of life-long learning.

 After classes, participants will engage in enrichment activities designed to build cultural and social capital that will equip young people to thrive in the college environment.
 These activities will also build a sense of community and belonging among the students in the program, deepening their support networks and self-confidence.

 Participants will stay on campus during the week and will have the opportunity to experience simulated college life adapted to youth.
 Familiarity with the higher education context aims to cultivate collegiate aspirations and develop a sense of belonging.
 During the weekends, youth will have the opportunity to return home to their families to decompress and reconnect.

 ✔ No-cost three-year summer program beginning with rising sophomores